OSGeo/grass-website/README.md

-# Hugo theme for GRASS GIS website
+# Hugo theme for GRASS website

-This repository contains the code of the GRASS GIS project website: https://grass.osgeo.org/
+This repository contains the code of the GRASS project website: https://grass.osgeo.org/

-Mailing list for discussions: https://lists.osgeo.org/mailman/listinfo/grass-web
+# Contribute

 Below some instructions how to contribute by running a local instance for testing prior to commit changes as pull requests.